JetBrains/teamcity-documentation/topics/setting-up-teamcity-for-amazon-ec2.md

    <tab title="AMI">

    Choose an AMI that TeamCity will use to spawn identical instances.

-   1. Check the **Use launch template** option if you want TeamCity to import and use a specific [launch template](https://docs.aws.amazon.com/autoscaling/ec2/userguide/launch-templates.html).
+   3.1.&ensp;Check the **Use launch template** option if you want TeamCity to import and use a specific [launch template](https://docs.aws.amazon.com/autoscaling/ec2/userguide/launch-templates.html).
 When the default/latest version of the template updates on the server, TeamCity detects these changes and updates the running instances.

-   2. Choose a required AMI.
+   3.2.&ensp;Choose a required AMI.

       * **Own AMI** — TeamCity scans a collection of AMIs available under credentials specified in the cloud profile settings.
 You can browse all found AMIs and choose a required image.
       * **AMI by ID** — Allows you to utilize a [shared AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/sharing-amis.html).
       * **AMI by tags** — Specify a comma-separated list of [AWS tags](https://docs.aws.amazon.com/tag-editor/latest/userguide/tagging.html), for example, `Owner=Mike,Project=Glacier,Subnet=Public`.
 If the specified tags point to multiple AMIs, TeamCity will use the most recently created AMI.
 If no AMIs were found, the image name under the **Agents** section will be "Image name (no data)" instead of "Image name (ami-xxxxxxxxx)".

          <img src="dk-ec2-invalidTags.png" width="460" alt="Invalid AMI tags"/>

-   3. Specify one or multiple [instance types](https://aws.amazon.com/ec2/instance-types/).
+   3.3.&ensp;Specify one or multiple [instance types](https://aws.amazon.com/ec2/instance-types/).

       * Specify one type (for example, `t2.medium`) if you need to launch On-Demand or spot instances of this specific type only.
 You can add multiple images that target the same AMI with different instance type values.
 By doing so you can set different active instance limits for each type, and manually start instances of a specific type.
       * Set multiple types (for instance, `t2.small`, `t2.medium`, and `t2.large`) if you plan to order spot instances.
 This approach increases your chances of having a spot instance assigned.